Vascular dementia

 Whilst memory loss is common in the early stages of Alzheimer’s, it is not usually the main early symptom of vascular dementia.
 The most common cognitive symptoms in the early stages of vascular dementia are:

-• problems with planning or organising, making decisions or solving problems Vascular Dementia
+- problems with planning or organising, making decisions or solving problems

-• problems concentrating, including short periods of sudden confusion.
-A person in the early stages of vascular dementia may also have difficulties with:
+- problems concentrating, including short periods of sudden confusion.
+A person in the early stages may also have difficulties with:

 As well as these cognitive symptoms, it is common for someone with early vascular dementia to experience mood changes, such as apathy, depression or anxiety.
-Depression is common, partly because people with vascular dementia may be aware of the difficulties the condition is causing.
+Depression is common, partly because people with this condition may be aware of the difficulties it is causing.
 A person with vascular dementia may also become generally more emotional.
 They may be prone to rapid mood swings and being unusually tearful or happy.

 What are the symptoms of stroke-related dementia and Subcortical dementia?